vaporbolt/SpringBootExampleProject-/README.md

 # SpringBootExampleProject-
-A basic hello world restfull API powered by Spring!
+A basic hello world REST API powered by Spring!
 Using this to help farther my understanding of the Spring framework.